-This site is an active state-funded Part 201 site, acquired by EGLE on October 3, 2013.
+This site is an active state-funded Part 201 site, acquired by the Michigan Department of Environment, Great Lakes, and Energy (EGLE) on October 3, 2013.
 It was built in 1895 and is located on the north side of the Thunder Bay River; it closed in 1952.
 In August 2017, EGLE took groundwater and soil samples due to suspected contamination on site from chemicals used in the tanning process.
 PFAS was detected in both the groundwater and the soil samples.
 EGLE has also removed some buried hides and contaminated soil from the former tannery site and will continue these efforts as needed.

-- EGLE will follow up on resident calls and emails related to this site.
+- EGLE will continue to follow up on resident calls and emails related to this site.

 Residential Well Testing/Alternate Water Information

 - There are no known impacts to drinking water.
 The area surrounding the site is on municipal drinking water from the city of Alpena.

 - EGLE has sampled all municipal water supplies for PFAS.
 View the results for the city of Alpena.

 Upcoming Community Engagement

 Type of Sample